codetracker-learning/Q1-project-gitsub/instructions.md

 As a team, build a clone of the GitHub website as outlined below.
 Be creative and have fun.

-**:warning:** DO NOT start coding until an instructor has looked at your github project AND Milestones.
+**:warning:** DO NOT start coding until an instructor has looked at your Milestones.

+## Definition of Done
+- All items are completed in getting started
+- MVP, defined by the Acceptance Criteria, has been completed
+- The title of your application is visible in the browser tab
+- The project has been deployed
+- Loom video has been created
+- `README.md` has been updated

-## Requirements
+## Acceptance Criteria (Requirements)

 ### Theme